deeksha-4/LS-Neural-Networks-NLP/Week4/README.md

 ### Transformers Library

-Hugging Face is particularly famous for its **`Transformers`** library, which has become a central hub for a wide range of pre-trained language models, including variants of the GPT, BERT, and other popular architectures.
+Hugging Face is particularly famous for its **`Transformers`** library, which has become a central hub for a wide range of pre-trained language models, including GPT variants, BERT, and other popular architectures.
 This library allows users to easily integrate and fine-tune these pre-trained models for various NLP tasks, such as text classification, named entity recognition, sentiment analysis, and more.

 - [**Documentation for Transformers**](https://huggingface.co/docs/transformers/index)